Rediscover the Lord Muneshige

 Hasamibako chest with Aoi crest【Audio Guide P5】

 This lacquered chest is a piece of bridal trousseau of Princess Sumi, the wife of the 12th lord.
-She was a a daughter of the Tayasu-Tokugawa family — one of the three privileged branches of the Shogun family.
+She was a daughter of the Tayasu-Tokugawa family — one of the three privileged branches of the Shogun family.
 The three hollyhock leaves in a circle represents the Tokugawa family crest.

-Nagamochi chest with Aoi crest
+Nagamochi chest with the Aoi crest

-Nagamochi is a large portable chest for storing kimono.
+Nagamochi is a large portable chest for storing kimonos.
 It was carried by bearers using a long pole which could be passed through the metal handles on both sides of the chest.
 This lacquered chest is a piece of the bridal trousseau of Princess Sumi, the wife of the 12th lord.

 Palanquin with maki-e design of the Gionmamori crests (19th century, Edo period) by UnknownTachibana Museum